microsoft/responsible-ai-workshop/nongen-ai-tooling-tutorials/README.md

-# Responsible AI Workshop - Non-Generative AI Tooling Tutorials
+# Responsible AI Workshop - Non-generative AI tooling tutorials

-This module contains a series of hands-on tutorials for Microsoft's most prominent Responsible AI tools/toolkits for non-Generative AI systems.
+This module contains a series of hands-on tutorials for Microsoft's most prominent responsible AI tools/toolkits for non-generative, a.k.a. traditional, AI systems.

 It is primarily designed for developers and data scientists to provide them with jump-start tutorials for using each tool, in the form of Jupyter notebooks.